AnalogMan151/sumoCheatMenu/README.md

   3. Re-match trainers (Hold L and speak to Trainer)
   4. Black outline toggle ON/OFF for player and Pokémon.
 (Open a menu to see change)
   5. NTR Debugger toggle to allow access from NTR Debugger outside of Festival Plaza (Disables in-game NFC while active)
+  6. Change Camera Zoom (START+L / START+R to enable or disable)
+  7. View IV/EV on Status Screen (Press START or X respectively while on Pokémon Status screen.
+Switch Pokémon to see change)

+- Illegal Cheats
+  1. Catch Trial Pokémon
+  2. Catch Trainer's Pokémon
+  3. Pokémon can learn any TM
+  4. Learn any move from Move Reminder

-In this release I have chosen to remove any codes that could make illegitimate Pokémon such as Catch Trainer's Pokémon and Learn any TM, but have added Spawn Pokémon.
-Legal Pokémon can be spawned if attention is taken to the level, location and form.
+Previously I had removed any codes that could make illegal Pokémon that could not be traded or battled online.
+I have decided to add these codes in but with a large disclaimer.
+The Spawner code can make legal Pokémon if attention is taken to location, level, and form of spawned Pokémon.

 This is a work in progress and a learning exercise.
 The GateShark cheats these codes were derived from can be found in the resources folder.